selvaggi/EventProducerCMS/README.md

-Create DIGI configurations:
+Create DIGI configurations (do only once):

 ```bash
 python createDIGIconfig.py
 ```

-The script options are:
+The condor script options for generating events are:

 ```
 submitCondorProduction.py [-h] [--fragment FRAGMENT] [--outdir OUTDIR]